sebinsua/twitter-market/README.md

 twitter-market
 ==============

-An experiment to grow an account's twitter market and reach and then build it into a funnel.
+An experiment to grow an account's twitter market, engagement and then build this into a funnel.

 Premise
 -------